ve-i-uj/shedu/README.md

 We see that there is no KBEngine process, there is `tail -f /dev/null` so that the container runs idle and does not terminate.

-Next, set a breakpoint in the KBEngine sources and run Debugger from VSCode (F5).
+Next, set a breakpoint in the KBEngine source code and run Debugger from VSCode (F5).
 That's actually all.
 Then we catch any place that interests us.

 <details>